joegit1996/ActivityTracker-2/README.md

 ## Admin Panel
 - Visit: `http://localhost:<PORT>/admin`
 - Login with your admin credentials (default: `admin`/`admin123` if seeded)
-- Manage campaigns and milestones
+- Manage campaigns, milestones, and mini rewards
+- **Mini Rewards:**
+  - Add, edit, and delete mini rewards for each campaign
+  - Each mini reward has English & Arabic title/description, and is shown after a specific day
+  - Mini rewards are displayed between days on the user progress timeline
 - **Milestone Titles:**
-  - Milestone titles are now shown using `title_en` (English) or `title_ar` (Arabic).
+  - Milestone titles are shown using `title_en` (English) or `title_ar` (Arabic).
 If you see missing titles, ensure your milestones have these fields populated.
+- **Admin UI Improvements:**
+  - All fields for mini rewards (EN/AR) are now visible and editable
+  - Editing a mini reward pre-fills all values

+## Mini Rewards
+- **What are Mini Rewards?**
+  - Configurable rewards shown between days on the progress timeline
+  - Managed from the admin panel under the "Mini Rewards" tab
+  - Each reward can have English and Arabic title/description
+  - Shown to users after completing the specified day
+  - Locked/unlocked state is visually indicated

+## Progress Page & User Experience
+- **Animated Banknote Icon:**
+  - The main reward card now shows an animated spinning banknote icon (Lucide) if the user hasn't completed all days
+  - Text: "Complete all milestones for a big CASH reward" (or Arabic translation)
+- **Timeline:**
+  - Unified timeline: for each day, the day card is shown, and any mini rewards for that day are rendered immediately after
+  - Mini rewards are never duplicated or misplaced
+  - Locked/unlocked state for mini rewards is visually clear
+- **Current Day:**
+  - The current day's milestones/tasks are shown inside the day's card
+- **Locked Days:**
+  - Locked days have a visually improved lock icon inside a soft gray circle

 ## API Reference